purin-kan/purin-kan/README.md

 # About Me:
-I'm currently learning Computer Engineering at Sirindhorn International Institute of Technology (SIIT).
+I'm currently learning Computer Engineering at Sirindhorn International Institute of Technology (SIIT). <br>
 I'm interested in Data Analytics